JMS55/jms55.github.io/content/posts/2025_09_07_solari_bevy_0_17/index.md

 }
 ```

-The light ID and triangle IDs are self-explanatory.
+The light ID points to the overall light source object in the big list of lights.

 The seed is used to initialize a random number generator (RNG).
 For directional lights, the RNG is used to choose a direction within a cone.
-For emissive meshes, the RNG is used to choose a specific point on the mesh.
+For emissive meshes, the RNG is used to choose a specific point on the triangle identified by the triangle ID.

 A `LightSample` can be resolved, giving some info on its properties: